Strictly Come Dancing: Series 5 (2007)

-The show featured 14 new celebrities, who were paired with 14 professional dancers.
+The fifth series began in September 2007.
+The first programme was a preview of the new series before the competition began.
 In a change to the previous format, the results show was recorded on Saturday and broadcast on Sunday, rather than shown live later on Saturday.
-In addition to this, the two couples who were at the bottom of the table after the public vote were subject to a dance-off, where they reprised their routine for the judges to decide who should leave the competition.
-Head Judge Len Goodman had the casting vote in the event of a tie.
-The series raised just over one million pounds for Children in Need.
+Additionally, the two couples at the bottom of the table after the public vote were subject to a dance-off, where they performed their routine again for the judges, who decided which couple would leave the competition.